 Timing, Notice, and Reasonable of the Expense

-A parent requesting payment or reimbursement of uninsured medical expenses must initiate contact with the other parent and essentially ask that the other parent to pay, usually within a certain time period of the date that the expense was incurred.
+A parent requesting payment or reimbursement of uninsured medical expenses must initiate contact with the other parent and essentially ask that the other parent pay.
+They must also usually do so within a certain time period from the date that the expense was incurred.

-When parents disagree over uses of medical services -- such as whether a child needs braces, or a visit to a doctor at the first sign of a cold -- a court may consider the reasonableness of the additional medical service to determine whether a payment split should occur.
+When parents disagree over whether a medical service is necessary -- such as whether a child needs to see a doctor at the first sign of a cold -- a court may consider the reasonableness of the medical service to determine whether a payment split should occur.

-Some states require noncustodial parents to pay their share of uninsured medical expenses directly to the parent who will incur the initial cost, while others allow payments to be made either to a parent or a health care provider.
-Sometimes parents are required to pay a health care provider or child support agency directly.
+Some states require parents lacking custody to pay their share of uninsured medical expenses directly to the parent having custody who will incur the initial cost.
+Other states allow payments to be made either to a parent or a health care provider.
+Sometimes, parents are required to pay a health care provider or child support agency directly.

 In all cases, parents should use the following tips when attempting to collect unreimbursed or uninsured medical expenses:

-- Try to reach out to other parent informally; and
+- Try to reach out to the other parent informally

 Enforcing Unpaid or Unreimbursed Medical Expenses

-A parent seeking enforcement of child support may initiate enforcement actions after a demand for payment has been made (within a certain time period), and after the parent responsible to pay did not pay (within a certain time period) of receiving the demand for payment.
+A parent seeking enforcement of child support may initiate enforcement actions after a demand for payment has been made.
+This may happen only after the parent responsible for payment fails to pay within a timeframe required by the parents' arrangement concerning reimbursement of relevant expenses.

 Get Clarity on Uninsured Medical Expenses: Talk to a Lawyer